 E-books from Freading: Downloadable e-books with no holds or waiting periods.

 The River Falls Public Library has created an excellent webpage with instructions on how to access books from Overdrive and Freading on a number of different devices.
 View these instructions on their website.

 At the library, we have six public computers available for you to use to access the internet and use Microsoft Office software including Word, Powerpoint, and Excel.
 To use a computer, all you need is your library card.
 You may use the computer for up to one hour.
 If no one is waiting for a computer, we may be able to extend your time for you.
+Computers automatically sign out 15 minutes prior to closing.
 When signing on to our computers, you agree to follow our Internet & Computer Use Policy.
 Users under the age of 16 to have a permission form signed by a parent or guardian on file in order to use the computers.

 We offer free wireless internet in the library.
-You can hook up to our wifi using your own device, or with one of our in-house iPads.
+You can hook up to our wifi using your own device.

 We have several pairs of headphones available for use in the library on our public computers or on your own device.
 Just ask a library staff member if you’d like to use them.

 Our library staff can offer limited help with logging on to the computer, accessing the internet, printing documents, and other quick questions.
 If you’d like more extensive help with a computer, your laptop, a tablet, or e-reader, sign up for an appointment during our One-on-one Technology Help sessions on Thursday afternoons.
 You can call or visit the library to sign up for an appointment.
 These appointments are usually held from 1:00 – 3:00 p.m. on Thursdays, but if you are unavailable during that time, contact us and we’ll try to find a time that works for you.
 Keep your eye on our calendar for upcoming technology classes.